Genivia/SJOT/README.md

       ...
     }

-A type in a SJOT schema is one of:
+A SJOT type is one of:

     "any"                 any type (wildcard)
     "atom"                non-null primitive type